omidarmat/onLearn/c.md

 char some_string[5];
 ```

+This allocates memory for a string with a length of 5 characters.
 It is extremly important to remember that when you define a string array like this, you will actually be able to store strings with 4 characters.
 Why not 5?
 Because whenever you store a string in memory, C will always place a _sentinel character_ (`\0`) at the end of the string.
 So, for example, if you insert `fork` as string into the `some_string` variable, the array would actually be like:

 ```
 {'f', 'o', 'r', 'k', '\0'}